mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 <div class="exercise-end"></div>

-### Exploring the Custom Speech Service Endpoint
+### Exploring the Speech to Text Service Endpoint

-Now that you've deployed a customized CSS endpoint, you can consume it in an application.
+Now that you've deployed a customized STT endpoint, you can consume it in an application.
 But how?

 Let's take a closer look at your deployment.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Exploring a CSS endpoint deployment
+    <b>Exercise</b>: Exploring a STT endpoint deployment
 </h4>

-Start by navigating to the CSS web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Deployments*.
+Start by navigating to the STT web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Deployments*.

 Click the *Details* link next to your *Pokemon* deployment: